VIC.GOV.AU | Policy and Advisory Library

 • the willingness and ability of larger schools to provide support (for example, administrative or financial) to enable principals from smaller schools to take on leadership roles

-Inducting new members to the network
+Inducting new members to the school network

 • members and their contact details

-• protocols or guiding principles for how the network works together, including participation expectations, meeting protocols and financial commitment
+• protocols or guiding principles for how the school network works together, including participation expectations, meeting protocols and financial commitment

 • a meeting calendar